AjithGeorge/NunitWithAllureReporting/README.md

 ## Overview:
-The solution asserts different test status and demonstrates the capabilities of allure reports.
+The solution asserts different test results and demonstrates the capabilities of allure reports.

 ## Prerequisites:
 1. Visual Studio 2019 with the ASP.NET.